 The statement of purpose (SOP), also known as a personal statement, is a significant part of your university application, along with your exam results and your admissions interview.

 But what exactly does the SOP entail?
-How do you write a statement of purpose and some common SOP mistakes that students make?
+How do you write a statement of purpose and what are some common SOP mistakes that students make?

 Here, we will take you through all you need to know about writing an effective Statement of Purpose.